Do you “wish you could believe”? Then maybe this site is for you.

 I don’t know your background, but what you’ve been told about Jesus and the New Testament is probably wrong.

 If you want to explore Christian Spirituality without checking your brain at the door, I invite you to read some of these posts.
-Take a look at the category links either to the right (web site) or at the bottom (on a mobile device).
-A good place to start is the “Popular” link.
+I’ve recently modified the design to just show the last three posts.
+If you find the content interesting, please bookmark the site or (better) subscribe.

 I always try to quote from original sources; I actually hope that you will find an idea that intrigues you and follow up by reading some of the originals.
 These works stand the test of time and the sieve of experience for a reason.